 The tour guides still talk mostly about the old experiment, but current research is also on display.
 Today the University of Arizona, supported by the same, original wealthy individual, uses B2 as an experimental greenhouse.
 They run experiments that can be done nowhere else (like growing mature cottonwood trees under different levels of CO2) and some that probably could fit in a lab (exposing freshly pulverized rock to various organisms or testing soil sensors).

 The university is currently setting up a large-scale experiment: the Landscape Evolution Observatory (LEO), designed to study how water, energy, carbon, microbes, and vegetation move through and modify a landscape.
 For science like this, labs are well-controlled but too small, and the world is big enough but uncontrollable.
-B2 offers programmable rain, humidity, and temperatures where researchers can perform a study like nowhere else.
+B2 offers programmable rain, humidity, and temperatures so researchers can perform a study possible nowhere else.

-I am humbled to realize how much we still do not know about the world we live in, and encouraged to learn that we still try to find out.
+I am humbled to realize how much we still do not know about the world we live in, and encouraged to discover a place where we’re trying to find out.
 I’m not yet sure what I think about colonizing Mars, and I haven’t applied to go, but space is “the final frontier”.

 Learn some ways to eat like a Martian: